pdtrang/MetaBIDx/README.md

 ```

 #### Predict output format
-- The predict output file contains all predicted species name which were identified from the reads.
+- The predict output file contains all predicted species name which were classified from the reads.